minkcv/keyframe3d/docs/README.md

 Buttons under the heading 'For Selected' modify the keyframe at the current time for the selected node.
 The 'Remove Keyframe' button removes the keyframe data from the keyframe at the current time for the selected node, or all nodes.
 The 'Seek Next Keyframe' and 'Seek Previous Keyframe' buttons set the current time to next or previous keyframe for the selected node, or for any node.
-The 'Set Keyframe' button sets the position and rotation of the selected node to the keyframe at the current time, creating a keyframe if necessary.
+The 'Set Keyframe' button sets the transform of the selected node to the keyframe at the current time, creating a keyframe if necessary.
 The 'Set Camera' button sets the key camera for the keyframe at the current time, creating a keyframe if necessary.

 ## Viewports